daaronr/micro-giving-pub/be2024/handout_bothmodules.md

-# Notes to students on how to read this set of lecture notes
+# Notes to students on how to read this set of lecture notes2

 [comment]: <> (2024BB)

-Welcome to the exciting world of Economic Principles and Policy!
+Welcome to the exciting world of Microeconomics!

 I hope that this module helps you see the world in a new way and gain insights about business, government, and your everyday life.
 If you put the time into this module, you can get a lot out of it, and you may gain skills and access approaches that you will use throughout your career.
 As students at a Russell group institution, I expect you to work hard and engage intellectually to gain a serious and critical understanding of key Economics concepts.
 Learn how and when these can be applied, what their limitations are, and how these can these are misused and misunderstood.
 I hope you learn these core ideas well enough that you could explain them to others and apply them to unfamiliar situations.